aroemers/crustimoney/README.md

 ## Motivation

-Version 1 of crustimoney was my first library in Clojure, a long time ago.
+The first version of crustimoney was my first library in Clojure, a long time ago.
 Simply put, this version is the mental excercise of making it better.
 I like to think it turned out well.
 Maybe you like it too.